Psst… Did you know you can perform weddings in just a few easy steps? We’ll show you how, now!

 With so many weddings happening, sometimes, you may have trouble finding vendors for your particular wedding date.
 Especially in the fall, on a Saturday, in central Texas.
 That’s the busiest time of the year for weddings, here.
 So if you’re reading this and you haven’t secured all of your wedding vendors, it’s time to start booking, ASAP!

 The US wedding laws vary from state to state, and sometimes even county to county.
-You can look up your state’s laws on the getordained website.
+You can look up your state’s laws on the get ordained website.
 By no means are we saying we don’t think you should hire a wedding officiant.
 We have worked with many great wedding officiants and are always happy to work with them.

 1. Become an Ordained Minister – Don’t worry, you don’t have to get a degree in theology or anything.
 You can simply become ordained, online, FREE!
 Yes, free!
 Simply look up how to become an ordained minister, online, and you’ll see a few websites.
 You can visit the site we mentioned above, again, getordained.org to learn more.

-2. Check Your County’s Marriage Requirements – If you’re on the getordained website, simply find the county you’ll be getting married in.
+2. Check Your County’s Marriage Requirements – If you’re on the getordained.org website, simply find the county you’ll be getting married in.
 For Travis County, you basically have to be over 18, be ordained, and the couple has to have their marriage certificate for you to sign.
 Be sure to sign the certificate as the “minister” and the religion will be under “non-denominational.”

-3. Order Supplies – You won’t need many supplies, but if you’d like to be prepared, you can order a certificate holder, and even an Ordained Minister ID card.
+3. Order Supplies – You won’t need many supplies, but if you’d like to be prepared, you can order a certificate holder and even an Ordained Minister ID card.
 You can order business cards, a minister stole, and even a letter of good standing, but these aren’t necessary.
-Just be sure to have the ceremony info that you’ll read, either on a tablet, or printed out.
+Just be sure to have the ceremony info that you’ll read, either on a tablet or printed out.
 It’s also a good idea to do a sound check with your DJ or sound person, before the ceremony.

 4. Obtain the Valid Marriage License – In Texas, a marriage license is valid for 90 days.
-This means that the ceremony has to be performed and the license must be sign, within 90 days of the issued date.
+This means that the ceremony has to be performed and the license must be signed, within 90 days of the issued date.
 The license must be returned and signed within 30 days of the signed date.